Adhhhithya/impacteers-synapse/README.md

+### **Complete `README.md` for Impacteers Synapse**

+(You can copy everything from the line below)

+---

 # **Impacteers Synapse: The Intelligent Talent Graph**

 **Impacteers Synapse** is a full-stack web application designed to be the core intelligence engine for a modern talent ecosystem.
 It moves beyond simple keyword matching by representing candidates, skills, projects, and job roles as a dynamic knowledge graph.
 This allows the system to perform nuanced, context-aware matching and uncover high-potential candidates that traditional systems would miss.

-## **Core Features**

-*   **Intelligent Matching Engine:** Finds candidates for specific job roles by analyzing both their direct skills and skills inferred from their project experience.
+## ✨ Core Features

+*   **Intelligent Role-Based Matching:** Matches candidates against predefined job roles, not just loose collections of skills.
-*   **Weighted Scoring System:** Ranks matched candidates based on a weighted score, giving more points for explicit expertise (`HAS_SKILL`) than for inferred practical experience (`WORKED_ON` -> `USES_SKILL`).
+*   **Weighted Scoring System:** Ranks matched candidates with a "Match Score," giving more points for explicit expertise (`HAS_SKILL`) than for inferred practical experience (`WORKED_ON` -> `USES_SKILL`).
-*   **NLP-Powered Candidate Ingestion:** Features a user-friendly UI where new candidate bios can be pasted.
-The backend uses a spaCy NLP pipeline to automatically extract skills and populate the knowledge graph.
+*   **NLP-Powered Candidate Ingestion:** A user-friendly form allows new candidate bios to be pasted.
+The backend uses a spaCy NLP pipeline to automatically extract skills from the text.
-*   **Interactive Skill Tagging:** An autocomplete-enabled input allows for fast and accurate manual tagging of skills, which are combined with NLP-extracted skills.
+*   **Interactive Skill Tagging:** An autocomplete-enabled input suggests existing skills from the database, ensuring data consistency and speeding up manual candidate profiling.
-*   **Dynamic Path Visualization:** When a candidate is matched, the system displays an interactive graph (using React Flow) that visually explains *why* they are a good fit by showing the paths to the required skills.
-*   **Knowledge Graph Explorer:** A dedicated "god-mode" page that renders a large portion of the entire graph, allowing users to freely explore the interconnected talent ecosystem.
+*   **High-Fidelity Knowledge Graph Explorer:** A stunning, physics-based visualization of the entire talent ecosystem.
+    *   **Stable & Fluid Physics:** Nodes are properly aligned but react beautifully to user interaction.
+    *   **"Focus on Hover" UI:** Node labels are hidden by default and appear only on hover for a clean, minimalist aesthetic.
+    *   **Interactive Controls:** UI controls allow for easy zooming and panning.
+    *   **Detailed Pop-ups:** Clicking a node opens a modal with a clean, tabular view of its properties.
-*   **Multi-Page "Explorer" UI:** The application is structured with separate, navigable pages for viewing all Job Roles and all Candidates currently in the system.
+*   **Multi-Page "Explorer" UI:** The application is a complete SPA with separate, navigable pages for viewing all Job Roles and all Candidates currently in the system.

-## **Technology Stack**
+*   **Seamless UI/UX:** Features like interactive cards on the "Job Roles" page allow users to instantly navigate to the matcher and see results for that specific role.

+## 🚀 Technology Stack

 | Component | Technology | Purpose |
 | :--- | :--- | :--- |